hawkaii/TrustLink/README.md

 - **Chat**: Connect and communicate with other users directly through the app.
 - **Requirement Management**: Post and manage requirements for professional or organizational needs.

+## Backend
+All necessary files can be found in the [TrustLink Backend Repository](https://github.com/hawkaii/TrustLink_backend).

 ## Getting Started

 Follow these steps to set up and run the TrustLink app on your local machine: